Hurricane Laura didn’t cause pollution in Louisiana town. It just added to it.

 His family had considered selling after Hurricane Rita in 2005: “We was planning on leaving and getting a new start.”
 But one relative refused to sign over the family property, he said.
 So they all stayed, worried about the impact of all the chemicals from their industrial neighbors.

 Now, he said, he’d rather stay.
 “This is my home,” he said.
 “I was born and raised right here.”
-But he said he does not drink the tap water because it is contaminated.
+But he said he does not drink the tap water.
 “It’s not clean,” he said.
 “Nobody drinks the water.”

 Not everyone mourns the shrinking community there.
 Eric Walker, a 50-year-old manager at a construction equipment dealership in the nearby town of Sulphur, said Mossville, with few residents, barely registers as a town.
 Walker, who is White and does not have historical ties to Mossville, said he sees the plants as a boon, offering steady jobs and good pay, more than $60,000 or higher with overtime.